priyajain2802/Grid-View-Gallery/readme.txt

 This plugin focused on ease of integration, ease of use, and extensibility.
 It is deliberately powerful yet unbelievably simple gallery.

-Users can customize galleries easiy it would just required to use custom post type meta fields.
+Users can customize galleries easily it would just required to use custom post type meta fields.

 Using **[CS id=xx]** shortcode, you can publish grid view photo gallery into any Page or Post on your WordPress sites.